marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

 DOS
 ===

-Please have a look at the binaries.htmlbinaries page.
+Please have a look at the `binaries page <https://gcc.gnu.org/install/binaries.html>`_.

 You cannot install GCC by itself on MSDOS; it will not compile under any MSDOS compiler except itself.
 You need to get the complete